tjgalvin/wsclean/doc/source/image_weighting.rst

 - Visibilities A and B are added together with weights, giving visibility B 10x more weight than visibility A.
 - Visibility C is in a different cell, and since there are no other visibilities in this cell, its weight of 100 is irrelevant.
 In the image, the uv-cell of A and B receives the same weight as the uv-cell of C, as this is what uniform imaging weights implies.

-Even though that visibility C has a 10x higher weight than B, in the final image it will not be upweighted.
+Even though visibility C has a 10x higher weight than B, it will not be upweighted in the final image.
 Now, if ``-use-weights-as-taper`` would be specified:

 - Again, visibilities A and B are added together with weights, giving visibility B 10x more weight than visibility A.
 - The UV cell of A and B receives a weight of 11, whereas the UV cell of C receives a weight of 100.

 Other weighting-related settings
 --------------------------------